hasura/gitlab-graphql/gitlab-installation/README.md

 ## Initialize postgres to connect with gitlab

-Gitlab can be configured to use external postgres, given that it has following configuration in place
+Gitlab can be configured to use external postgres, given that it has the following configurations in place

 SSH into the container using the command below